List of women's footballers with 100 or more international caps

 This list summarizes women association football players with 100 or more international appearances.

-As of 28 October 2025, a total of 524 women have played 100 or more international matches for their respective nations.
-The all-time leader in senior caps, Kristine Lilly of the United States, had 354 caps and retired from international football on 6 January 2011.
+As of 27 July 2026, a total of 552 women have played 100 or more international matches for their respective nations.
+The all-time leader in senior caps, Kristine Lilly of the United States, has 354 caps and retired from international football on 6 January 2011.

-The currently active most-capped woman international football player is Kosovare Asllani of the Sweden, with 205 caps.
+The currently active most-capped woman international football player is Kosovare Asllani of the Sweden, with 209 caps.

 Three American players, Kristine Lilly, Carli Lloyd and Christie Pearce, and one player from Canada, Christine Sinclair, have 300 or more caps.
-In total, 29 players — fourteen of them American; three from Canada and Sweden; and one each from Brazil, Denmark, France, Germany, Italy, Japan, the Netherlands, Romania, and Scotland — have 200 or more caps.
+In total, 30 players — fourteen of them American; three from Canada and Sweden; two from Brazil; and one each from Denmark, France, Germany, Italy, Japan, the Netherlands, Romania, and Scotland — have 200 or more caps.

 FIFA criteria

 FIFA recognises only matches played within the FIFA World Cup (including qualifying competitions), continental competitions (including qualifiers), friendly matches between senior national teams and Olympic final and qualifying matches as international "A" matches.

 As FIFA recognises the Great Britain women's Olympic football team, these appearances are included.
 FIFA does not recognise the Catalonia women's national football team, and so these appearances are not included.